 The Mod amplifies the phone's sound, looking to replace the need for a portable speaker.
-It has a built-in 1,000mAh battery to extend the phone's battery life, too, and a kick-stand so that the audio isn't just firing upwards into the air, or downwards into whatever surface it's lying on.
+It has a built-in 1,000mAh battery to extend the host phone's battery life, too, and a kick-stand so that the audio isn't just firing upwards into the air, or downwards into whatever surface the device would be lying on.

 Moto Insta-Share projector